 A Declaration of Candidacy Form is prepared from information provided on the Candidate Registration and Qualification form.
 This declaration form must be signed by the candidate acknowledging name and designation (occupation) requested to be printed on the ballot.
-Candidate must provide the following required information and verify that the addresses, telephone/fax numbers/e-mail are correct for publication.
+Candidate must provide the following required information and verify that the addresses, telephone/fax numbers, e-mail and web site are correct for publication.

 - Fill in your name and designation (occupation) to appear on ballot.
 Refer to Name to Appear on the Ballot and Ballot Designation Provisions in this Chapter. - 2.
-Fill in your residence, business and mailing addresses. - Day time, evening and telephone numbers (Fax numbers, e-mail and web site address information is optional). - 4.
-If you are an incumbent, you are to list the name of public office you presently hold. - 5.
+Fill in your residence, business and mailing addresses. - 3.
+Fill in day time, evening and telephone numbers (Fax numbers, e-mail and web site address information is optional). - 4.
+If you are an incumbent, list the name of public office you presently hold. - 5.
 Print name in space provided in "Oath of Office". - 6.
-Fill in place of execution and date. - 7.
-Sign name under penalty of perjury that information is true and correct.
+Fill in place of execution and date. - Sign name under penalty of perjury that information is true and correct.